Peter K. Smith

-Professor Peter K Smith (born 23 September 1943) is a developmental psychologist with a particular interest in children’s social development.
+Peter K Smith (born 23 September 1943) is a British developmental psychologist with a particular interest in children's social development.

 Career

-Smith received his B.Sc at the University of Oxford and his Ph.D. from the University of Sheffield.
+Smith received his BSc at the University of Oxford and his Ph.D. from the University of Sheffield.
 Following his doctorate he continued at the University of Sheffield, obtaining a Personal Chair in 1991, before moving to Goldsmiths, University of London in 1995.
 There, he was Head of the Unit for School and Family Studies in the Department of Psychology from 1998 to 2011.
 He retired as Emeritus Professor of Psychology in 2011.

 Academic work

 Smith has authored, co-authored or co-edited 28 books, and authored or co-authored 198 journal articles and 124 book chapters.

 His general works in children’s development include the book Adolescence: A Very Short Introduction (Oxford University Press, 2016) [2] and successive editions of the textbook (with Helen Cowie and Mark Blades) Understanding Children’s Development (Blackwells, 1988, 1991, 1998, 2002, 2011, 2015).
 He co-edited collection (with Craig Hart) the Wiley-Blackwell Handbook of Childhood Social Development (Wiley-Blackwell, 2010).
 In 2015 he was awarded the William Thierry Preyer award for Excellence in Research on Human Development, by the European Society for Developmental Psychology.